cafuego/puppet_tutorial_lca2010/project.markdown

 Lots of ways to install Puppet (and Facter) - you just need Ruby
 * Next Ubuntu LTS release has 0.25.4 - backport otherwise
-* Use EPEL for Fedora/Red Hat
+* Use EPEL Testing for Fedora/Red Hat
 * Use a package - installation from source not recommended for production

 <% code :lang => "shell-unix-generic" do %>gem install facter puppet